 General Overview

-Completion of the neuroscience PhD program is expected to take an average of 5 years and beginning Fall 2023 students admitted to the Neuroscience Graduate Program are guaranteed stipend support at the level of $40,000 for five years.
+Completion of the neuroscience PhD program is expected to take an average of 5 years.
+Students admitted to the Neuroscience Graduate Program are guaranteed stipend support at the level of $40,000 for five years.
+Stipend support is contingent upon meeting the scholastic requirements for eligibility established by the Graduate School, including maintaining a minimum GPA and making satisfactory academic progress, as determined by the Graduate Studies Committee in the Neuroscience Graduate Program.